GenericMappingTools/gmt/doc_classic/rst/source/filter1d.rst

     **d**\ \|\ **m**\ \|\ **s**\ \|\ **e**\ \|\ **f**\ \|\ **k**\ \|\ **M**\ \|\ **n**\ \|\ **u**)
     or use **c** (for Cartesian distances).
     Optionally, append **+a** to add such internal distances as a final output column [no distances added].
+    Alternatively, give a file with output times in the first column.

 .. _-V: